NSS-Workshops/service-monarch/README.md

 To test the Monarch service using `valkey-cli`, follow these steps:

-1. Start the Redis server on Mac:
+1. Start the Valkey server on Mac:
     ```sh
     brew services start valkey
     ```

-2. Open a new terminal and connect to Redis CLI:
+2. Open a new terminal and connect to Valkey CLI:
     ```sh
     valkey-client
     ```